edgio-docs/edgio-docs/src/pages/guides/basics/domains.md

 - Contact [Fastly support](https://support.fastly.com/hc/en-us/requests/new?ticket_form_id=360000269711) and request that control of your domains be transferred to {{ PRODUCT_NAME }}.
 Be sure to explicitly list each domain that needs to be transferred and ask Fastly to contact `support@{{ DOMAIN }}` if they need {{ PRODUCT_NAME }} to confirm the transfer.
 - Before going live with {{ PRODUCT_NAME }}, you will need to ensure that you've removed your domains from all active Fastly services.
 To remove domains from a service, clone the service, remove the domains, then activate the new version of the service.
 Once the new service version is activated you can add the domains to your {{ PRODUCT_NAME }} environment and activate it.

-## Network Configuration {/*network-configuration*/}
+## Domain Configuration {/*network-configuration*/}

-You can find the DNS and allowed IP configurations in the _Networking_ tab for your environment.
+You can find the DNS and Allowlisting IP configurations in the _Domain Configuration_ tab for your environment.

 ![networking](/images/production/networking.png)